jekyll/jekyll/site/_docs/usage.md

 <div class="note info">
   <h5>Be aware of default behavior</h5>
   <p>
     As of version 2.4, the <code>serve</code> command will watch for changes automatically.
-To disable this, you can use <code>jekyll serve --no-watch</code>, which preserves the old behavior.
+To disable this, you can use the <code>--no-watch</code> flag, which preserves the old behavior.
   </p>
 </div>

 {% highlight bash %}
 $ bundle exec jekyll serve --no-watch
-# => Same as `jekyll serve` but will not watch for changes.
+# => Same as `bundle exec jekyll serve` but will not watch for changes.
 {% endhighlight %}

 These are just a few of the available [configuration options](../configuration/).